 For the purposes of this study, we define a price zone as a set of stores at which all products have the same price.
 Thus, these pricing zones are no larger than the uniform price region for any product.
 Using this definition of a pricing zone, our sample contains 14 complete Home Depot pricing zones and 11 complete Lowe's pricing zones.
+We do not observe any changes to the zone structure during the collection period.
 Nationally, we determine that Home Depot has 165 drywall pricing zones, while Lowe's has 129.
-The Intermountain West contains several small pricing zones, as well as one of the largest pricing zones in the nation.
-Further, in this area of the country, the pricing zone boundaries largely match between chains; however, this is not true in other parts of the country, such as in the Eastern United States.

-11We briefly collect local store ads and note that drywall is never advertised.
+&lt;sup>13We briefly collect local store ads and note that drywall is never advertised.

-12Menards did not post inventory levels at the time of data collection, although it does now.
+&lt;sup>14Menards did not post inventory levels at the time of data collection, although it does now.
 Therefore, we select a region without Menards stores.